vikrammeyer/project-template/{{cookiecutter.project_slug}}/README.md

 # {{ cookiecutter.project }}

+- `chmod +x env.sh` and then `./env.sh` to setup the virtual env.

-`pip3 install -e .` to install the project pkg locally.
+- `pip3 install -e .` to install the project pkg locally.

-Use the following snippet in Jupyter notebooks to auto reload any changes to your package:
+- Use the following snippet in Jupyter notebooks to auto reload any changes to your package:

 ```
 %load_ext autoreload